Skip to main content

 What is Dear Data?

-What began as a friendship through data became Dear Data, now a book and part of the permanent collection at the Museum of Modern Art.
+What began as a personal exchange became a global phenomenon—Dear Data is now a 300-page book and part of the permanent collection at the Museum of Modern Art.

 How it Works